nervosnetwork/ckb/rpc/README.md

 *   `block_hash`: [`H256`](#type-h256) `|` `null` - The block hash of the block which has committed this transaction in the canonical chain.

+### Type `U256`

+The 256-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.

 ### Type `Uint128`

 The  128-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.